Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_tools/draconic_staff_of_power_31983.md

 §b§nStats

-§648 Million RF capacity upgradeable to 768 Million.
+§648M max RF - Upgradable to 768M.

-§65x5 base mining AOE.
-Upgradable to 11x11
+§65x5 base mining AOE - Upgradable to 11x11.

-§65 block dig depth.
-Upgradable to 11
+§65 block dig depth - Upgradable to 11.

-§660 base Attack.
-Upgradable to 105
+§660 base Attack - Upgradable to 105.
-It should be noted that because this is such a large heavy weapon the attack speed is fairly slow.
+It should be noted that because this is such a large, heavy weapon, the attack speed is fairly low.

-§65x5 base attack radius.
-Upgradable to 17x17
+§65x5 base attack radius - Upgradable to 17x17.
 Note the AOE attack only works when the sword is fully charged.
 (Referring to the new vanilla charging mechanic)